weyhan/Filestuff/README.md

 source build-xcframework.sh
 ```

-The `Filestuff.xcframework` is in the `build` directory.
+The resulting framework file `Filestuff.xcframework` will be placed in the `build` directory.

-To add Filestuff into your project, locate in Finder and drag `Filestuff.xcframework` into your project's Xcode Project Navigator pane.
+To add Filestuff to your project, locate the framework file `Filestuff.xcframework` on Finder and drag it into your project's Xcode Project Navigator pane.

 ## Usage